 As defined in the Utah Office of Administrative Rules R277-530-7: Educational School Counselor Standards, the Utah Effective School Counselor Performance Standards articulate what effective school counselor practices look like in the Utah public education system.
 The standards align with the American School Counselor Association (ASCA) school counselor standards, the National Office of Counselor Advocacy (NOSCA), the Utah College and Career Readiness School Counseling Program Model, and current research on effective school counselor practices.
 The effective school counselor focuses on students’ long-term academic, college and career, citizenship, and social/emotional development.

 The Utah Effective School Counselor Rubric is the tool used to evaluate the school counselor’s ability to demonstrate the skills and professional dispositions necessary to promote students’ autonomy, career literacy, responsibility to self and others, and lifelong learning.

 School counselors are also expected to adhere to the school counseling ethical and professional standards set forth by the American School Counselor Association (ASCA).

 Funds disbursed to approved school counseling programs are for secondary schools 7-12 grades.
-Performance and adherence to standards cited in R277-462, as well as completion of the RFF application, are required in order to receive funds.
-The RFF application and signature page are completed by the Local Education Agency (LEA) leadership and submitted via e-mail to a Utah State Board of Education School Counseling Program Specialist by June 1.
+Performance and adherence to standards cited in the Utah State Board of Education (USBE) Administrative Rules R277-462: School Counseling Program, as well as completion of the RFF application, are required in order to receive funds.
+The RFF application and signature page are completed by the Local Education Agency (LEA) leadership and submitted via Utah Grants by June 1.

 Utah State Board of Education Career and Technical Education (CTE)